Outdoor Track & Field - Boys Varsity

 HEAD COACH JOE SWAGART

 Coach Swagart attended college at the University of South Alabama, earning a B.S. in Mathematics & Statistics in 2004 and M. Ed. in Secondary Education in 2018.
 He is married to Nancy Swagart.
-He and his wife have three children, Owen a 6th grader at Bayside Academy, Isaac a 2nd grader at Bayside Academy, and a daughter, Emersyn a PK3 at Bayside Academy.
+He and his wife have three children, each who attends Bayside Academy: Owen, Isaac, and Emersyn.